 The committee is working with Assistant Chief Selby Smith to develop a Career Development Plan.
 SPD is offering in-house training schools for employees.
-SPD is holding its first Detective Academy in December and has plans for a Sergeant Academy in January 2016.
+SPD held its first Detective Academy in December and will hold a Sergeant Academy in January 2016.
 Status: In Progress.